 Students will be required to submit a dissertation which consists of:

-- a written reflective and critical commentary, totalling 5,000 words
+A written reflective and critical commentary

 Feedback